 Assignments are provided well in advance.
 Students should plan ahead, pay attention to planned SAS outages, prepare for internet slowness, and be sure to leave extra time to upload files.
-Assignments uploaded within 24 hours of the due date will be deducted 20%.
-Assignments uploaded 24 hours or more after the due date will receive a zero.
+Late assignment grades will be deducted 5% for each day late.
 If you experience an emergency or other unplaned circumstance that prevents your submitting an assignment on time, please contact the instructor as soon as possible.